joshtynjala/blazeds-turnkey-archive/README.md

 ### Tomcat 10

 Upgrading to [Tomcat 10](https://tomcat.apache.org/download-10.cgi) or newer requires one additional step because the existing samples need to be migrated from Java EE to Jakarta EE, as explained in the [Tomcat 10 Migration Guide](https://tomcat.apache.org/migration-10.html).
 Thankfully, most of the work is done by an automated tool built into Tomcat.

+> If you're going to upgrade both BlazeDS and Tomcat 10, upgrade BlazeDS first.
+Tomcat 10's automated migration needs to process the BlazeDS _.jar_ files too.

 1. Delete everything except the _webapps_ subdirectory inside the _tomcat_ directory of the extracted BlazeDS Turnkey bundle.
 1. Rename the existing _webapps_ subdirectory to _webapps-javaee_.
 This will cause the automated migration process to trigger when you start the server.